Sobriety is like a little car.

 You arrive in a new town, the weather is a bit better, you go through drive-thru and get a snack (homemade banana bread and coffee).

 The sick and tense and headachy feeling has started to ease.
 The worst of panic seems to have passed for now.

 You can see the sky is clear ‘over there’ and so you keep driving in that direction.
-You realize that you’re further away from Plymouth than you thought, and you trade in your Fiat with the rusted doors for a Volkwagon Golf, old model, but it’s in pretty good shape.
+You realize that you’re further away from Maine than you thought, and you trade in your Ford Escort with the rusted doors for a Volkwagon Golf, old model, but it’s in pretty good shape.
 The stereo is better.
 The Drink Now radio station is less clear, intermittently staticy.

 A routine develops.
 The unknown hotels and pit stops now seem quaint.
 You see things you’ve never seen before, views you didn’t know existed.
 The waitress who drops off your tonic water, has a glass of wine on her tray that she’s taking to the table beside you.
 The smell makes you feel ill.